pyapp-kit/psygnal/docs/API/throttler.md

 *Debouncing* means waiting
-for a period of time to pass *before* calling the callback; it is useful when you'd like to wait a moment to see if a user might do additional actions (say, moving a slider or typing in a text field) before "comitting" to calling the callback.
+for a period of time to pass *before* calling the callback; it is useful when you'd like to wait a moment to see if a user might do additional actions (say, moving a slider or typing in a text field) before "committing" to calling the callback.

 ::: psygnal.throttled